 Paris, France As if eating chocolate isn’t enough, there are chocolatiers and pastry chefs who have aced the art of turning our favorite treat into visual art.
 The World Chocolate Masters competition allows chefs from all over the world to compete and share their talent.
 The website writes such a good paragraph I had to include it.

-These festivals are an awesome outlet for chocoholics to explore different creations and for chocolatiers to show off.
+These festivals make for an awesome outlet for chocoholics to explore different creations and for chocolatiers to show off.
 Comment below which party looks the most fun to you.
-When it comes to chocolate, what is not to celebrate?
+When it comes to chocolate, what not to celebrate?